-1. Choosing a company name that is taken
+1. Choosing a company name that is already in use

 Aside from having the power to make or break your business, your company name must comply with certain rules and restrictions.
 Before you start the company formation process, you must check that your company name is available to register.